Hampshire Hikes & Historical Sites

 Similar to Grade 5, but with most of the walks at the upper level of ascent/descent, time and distance.

-Moving on, the Peneda-Gerês National Park is high country of outstanding natural beauty.
-Here the air is clear and the waters pure.
+Our holiday continues in the Peneda-Gerês National Park, an area of incredible natural beauty with clear air and pure waters.
 This park contains some of the most beautiful and varied scenery found in the whole of the country and you’ll find an abundance of rare wild flowers, birds of prey, wild horses and other wildlife.
 Our second week is split between two-centres, centred in the Serra da Peneda and is designed to visit the most spectacular parts of these mountains.
 Our varied walks circle dramatic crags and granite landscape of Meadinha and follow ancient trails down the lush river Peneda valley.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.